 I don't own any equity, I'm nosharez and stuck leasing.

-you know i thought the term "labor consequences" would make you say he's a marxist but it doesn't shock me an amerishart would correlate the word "equity" - not even equality, fucking "equity" - with communism.
+you know i thought the term "labor consequences" would make you say he's a marxist but it doesn't shock me an amerishart would correlate the word "equity" - not even equality, fricking "equity" - with communism.

-you're retarded keg
+you're moronic keg

->AI is retarded at this point,
+>AI is moronic at this point,

 I imagine it'll be a utopia but it's absurd to think absolutely nothing could go wrong.
 Being obsessed about it is also foolish but it won't be once it's in front of you.
 The people developing it are the only ones who need to worry about it but obviously more people than just them should be kept in the loop

->AI is retarded at this point
+>AI is moronic at this point

-chatgpt is said to be at 8 years old lvl when it comes to abstract thinking (and that's what's available to public, not what they're working on currently) and evolving few times faster than human does. if you can't put two and two together then i'm afraid it's you who is retarded. and people are not afraid of ai suddenly becoming sentient, deciding "human bad" and starting a war, it's much more subtle. problem is that algorithm is evolving on its own by now, and even at version 3.5 it was incredibly difficult and time consuming to "look under the hood" and see what's what. what people are afraid in the future is that when AI gets prompted to "do it's best for humanity" it might for example decide that we're overpopulated and it'll start a project to cull half of our population (assuming it has means to do so). and it might be virtually impossible to know that beforehand.
+chatgpt is said to be at 8 years old lvl when it comes to abstract thinking (and that's what's available to public, not what they're working on currently) and evolving few times faster than human does. if you can't put two and two together then i'm afraid it's you who is moronic. and people are not afraid of ai suddenly becoming sentient, deciding "human bad" and starting a war, it's much more subtle. problem is that algorithm is evolving on its own by now, and even at version 3.5 it was incredibly difficult and time consuming to "look under the hood" and see what's what. what people are afraid in the future is that when AI gets prompted to "do it's best for humanity" it might for example decide that we're overpopulated and it'll start a project to cull half of our population (assuming it has means to do so). and it might be virtually impossible to know that beforehand.

 >it might for example decide that we're overpopulated